jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

   Standards.
   Each submitted In-Class Exercise costs 1AP.
 Students may choose to only submit some of the attempted exercises if they are not confident in their answers.
-* During office hours, students may complete **Office Exercises** based on any Standard that is not past its deadline.
-If all active Standards have been completely mastered, then Standards past their deadline may be attempted instead.
-Each attempted Office Example costs 2AP, whether it is completed or not.
+* During office hours, students may attempt **Office Exercises** based on any Standard covered so far during the course.
+Each attempt costs 2AP (whether or not it is completed) plus the following:
-* During the Final Exam, students may attempt **Final Exercises** based on any of the Standards from the entire course.
+    * +1AP for every previously attempted Office Exercise on the same day.
+    * +2AP if the Standard is past its [deadline][standards].
+* Each student will be given the opportunity to customize their **Final Exam** by selecting any Standards from throughout the course that they wish to attempt to show mastery of.
+  Up to 16 **Final Exercises** will be based upon these Standards.
   These final attempts do not cost any AP, but time is limited.

 Each exercise is marked by the instructor as follows.